elucian/bee/syntax/composite.md

 fail my_error;
 ```

-An error has template features.
-Operator <+ can be used:
+Template operator <+ can be used to customize the error message:

 **example**
 ```